Scottsdale Real EstateBy Anne Sostman | The Scottsdale Agent | License SA718853000

 Is Scottsdale a good investment?

-Historically strong appreciation driven by consistent in-migration, limited land supply in established neighborhoods, and a lifestyle that attracts both full-time residents and seasonal buyers.
-Properties with strong fundamentals in desirable communities perform best.
+Historically strong appreciation driven by in-migration, limited land supply, and a lifestyle that attracts full-time and seasonal buyers.

 |